amazon-archives/aws-service-catalog-react-components/demo/README.md

 ## Configuration
 For this project to work, you need to create a `config.json` and place it under `src`.
-The content of the file should look something like this: (Replace the values with the correct ones from your Cognito Pool)
+The content of the file should look like this: (Replace the values with the correct ones from your Cognito User Pool and Identity Pool)

 ```json
 {